Search Britroyals by name, year or event

 Crowned: April 3, 1043 at Winchester Cathedral, aged c.39

-Married: Edith, Daughter of Earl Godwine of Wessex
+Married: Edith, Daughter of Earl Godwin of Wessex

 Children: None